* Switzerland has until Tuesday to hand over information

 If Switzerland does not comply, the United States could issue a subpoena against the banks to force them to hand over data, as it did in the case of UBS, the SonntagsZeitung and NZZ am Sonntag reported.

 "This will be much more expensive as with UBS that had to pay a fine of $780 million," one banking source told the SonntagsZeitung.
 "We expect that the Swiss banks will have to pay a fine of up to 2 billion Swiss francs ($2.6 billion) and deliver much more client data than in the UBS case."

-Henning said he expected the United States to launch criminal charges against a smaller Swiss bank rather than Credit Suisse as it was too critical to the global financial system.
+Henning said the United States would probably launch criminal charges against a smaller Swiss bank rather than Credit Suisse as it was too critical to the global financial system.

-Last month, Switzerland struck deals with Germany and Britain to tax money kept by their residents in secret Swiss accounts and also introduce a withholding tax on future interest earned, a proposal rejected by Washington. ($1 = 0.783 Swiss Francs) (Editing by Mike Nesbit and Yoko Nishikawa)
+Last month, Switzerland struck deals with Germany and Britain to tax money kept by their residents in secret Swiss accounts and also introduce a withholding tax on future interest earned, a proposal rejected by Washington. ($1 = 0.783 Swiss Francs) (Editing by Yoko Nishikawa and Jon Loades-Carter)